tinymce/tinymce-docs/cloud-deployment-guide/editor-and-features.md

 * [Enhanced Media Embed]({{ site.baseurl }}/plugins/mediaembed/)
 * [Link Checker]({{ site.baseurl }}/plugins/linkchecker/)

-> Note: It may take up to 30 minutes for the purchased plugin to be available to TinyMCE.
+> Note: It may take up to 30 minutes for the purchased plugin to be available to {{site.productname}}.
 Clear the browser's cache.

 ### Step 4: Forward proxy configuration
 Ensure that the following URLs are accessible via this proxy if the network has a forward proxy that controls access to the internet.